schollii/sandals/README.md

 number of objects are being created and destroyed that either emit or receive), then switching to pyqtSlot'd methods could bring this down by 45% approximately.
 But in most GUI applications, establishing connections is likely to be sporadic, when dialog windows are opened, threads started, graphics scene objects created, lists populated.
-But these operations involve, in my experience, much more than just establishing a few connections; various functions must be called, classes instantiates etc. I doubt the speed effect would be noticeble, but it is good to know how it could be affected.
+These operations involve, in my experience, much more than just establishing a few connections; various functions must be called, classes instantiates etc. I doubt the speed effect would be noticeble, but it is good to know how it could be affected, and this information could certainly help focus profiling: if you see a reaction to a click take a long time, take a quick look at the number of raw connections established as a result of the click, compared to the rest of the code involved in reacting to the click.

-In terms of memory, the test shows that connections to raw methods take somewhere between 10 and 80 more memory.
-The accuracy is rather low due presumably to platform-dependent limitations of memory size computation.
-Even if we use a figure of 100 times more memory per raw connection than per pyqtslot'd connection (this could happen if a raw connection requires 400 bytes of information, where's a pyqtSlot'd one requires only 4, say a pointer to something), again this would only be relevant if your app's memory were occupied mostly by raw connections.
-Although not very likely, this is defintely getting into the realm of "keep in the back of your mind".
+In terms of memory, the test shows that establishing connections to raw methods take somewhere between 10 and 80 more memory than to pyqtSlot'd methods.
+The accuracy is rather low due presumably to platform-dependent limitations of memory size computation, although the numbers are consistent across runs.
+It would be nice to have a more accurate measurement, but if we take those numbers at face value, 1000 pyqtSlot'd connections uses about 20k, vs 440k for the same number of raw connections.
+Since 1000 connections at any given time is again not very likely, and 440k is really not worth worrying about on a desktop, most applications don't need to care.
+It would certainly be important where memory is at a premium like (current) mobile devices and embedded systems.
+I suppose a 1000 connections are possible in a GUI table view where each row of the table model is listening for changes from a data object.